Things To Check Before Qualifying for a Mortgage

-There are risks associated with two mortgages.
+There are risks associated with having two mortgages.
+For example, you may end up owing more than your home is worth in case of property devaluation.
 However, it would help if you managed it with proper planning so that you don’t face harsh situations.
-Chances are you end up owing more than your home is worth in case of devaluation of the property.

 You can use a home equity line of credit (HELOC), which allows you to borrow up to the available amount if you still have your first mortgage and wish to be eligible for the next one.
-That can be helpful if you want to make a down payment on a new home and need some extra cash.
-It would help if you had a HELOC before putting your house for sale to use this option.
+This option can be helpful if you want to make a down payment on a new home and need extra cash.
+It would help if you had a HELOC before selling your house to use this option.

 Consider a bridge loan

 Your new house might be yours with the aid of a bridging loan.
 A bridge loan enables you to borrow up to 80% of the value of your home, which can help you reduce the amount of money you need to borrow to purchase a home.

 A bridge loan can also give you the money you require to pay off your current mortgage and contribute to the down payment on your new house.

 Make sure that your monthly mortgage payments equal or exceed the entire bridge loan amount to qualify for one.
 Additionally, ensure that you have enough equity in your home to qualify for a bridge loan.
 If these conditions are satisfied, contact a lender to get a bridging loan.